Get creeped out times 3 with Stephen King, George Romero and a young Drew Barrymore who is terrorized by a tiny troll! How can you miss that?

 George Romero's CREEPSHOW stars Hal Holbrook, E.G. Marshall, Ted Danson, Leslie Nielsen, Ed Harris, Fritz Weaver and King himself.
 In CAT’S EYE, Drew Barrymore, James Woods, Alan King and Robert Hays star in three stories connected by a stray cat that wanders through each tale.
 CREEPSHOW 2 includes three more tales of terror.
 Discussion following the first feature with CAT’S EYE director Lewis Teague.

-Discussion following the first feature with CAT’S EYE director Lewis Teague.
+Introduction before CAT’S EYE by director Lewis Teague.

 1982, Warner Bros., 120 min, USA, Dir: George Romero